jimFalkenstine/CoasterCounts/README.md

 ## Technical Instructions

-- Requires MS SQL Server
+- Requires MS SQL Server.
-- Execute the CoasterCountsDDL.sql script to create the database objects
+- Execute the CoasterCountsDDL.sql script to create the database objects.
-- Execute the CoasterCountsDML.sql script to load the sample data
+- Execute the CoasterCountsDML.sql script to load the sample data.

 ## Project Requirements